argoproj/argo-helm/charts/argo-cd/README.md

 kubectl apply -k "https://github.com/argoproj/argo-cd/manifests/crds?ref=v2.4.9"
 ```

+### 4.11.0

+This version removes support for deprecated repository credentials and option to run application controller as a Deployment.

 ### 4.9.0

 This version starts to use upstream image with applicationset binary.
 Start command was changed from `applicationset-controller` to `argocd-applicationset-controller`